 Moving, in itself, is a major life event for most, but add interstate logistics to it and things can get hectic.
-Planning a move out of state involves a laundry list of things to do, even if you’ve hired professional movers to handle the bulk of it.
+Planning a move out of state involves a laundry list of things to do, even if you’ve hired a professional moving and storage NJ company to handle the bulk of it.
 If you’re planning an interstate move, you’ll face some rather unique tasks that a move across town doesn’t necessarily incur.

 Most interstate moves are initiated via career choices or other life changes like retirement or a desire to be closer to family.
 It’s often a very exciting time to embark on a completely new home journey, but sometimes that excitement can be overwrought with anxiety over the move itself.

-The best way to overcome the anxiety?
-Research, plan, and prepare yourself for what to expect.
+The best way to overcome anxiety?
+Research, plan and prepare yourself for what to expect.
 Here is a look at some of the top items to consider when planning an interstate move:

 Interstate Move Research